bamcisnetworks/InfobloxGrid/README.md

 ## Revision History

+### 2.0.0.3
+Updated the unbound parameter methods to handle unbound parameters surrounded in quotes.

 ### 2.0.0.2
 Fixed the handling of getting the latest version where the JArray of supported_versions could not be cast to an IEnumerable<string>.
 Added functionality to catch and unroll aggregate exceptions.